Sai6522/telegram_chat_bot/README.md

 Here are the available commands:

-- `/current <location>`: Retrieves the current weather information for the specified location.
+- `/weather <location>`: Retrieves the current weather information for the specified location.
-- `/forecast <location>`: Retrieves the weather forecast for the specified location.

-For example, to get the current weather in New York City, you can send the following message to the bot:
+For example, to get the current weather in mumbai, you can send the following message to the bot:

 ```
-/current New York City
+/weather mumbai
 ```

-The bot will respond with the current weather conditions in New York City.
+The bot will respond with the current weather conditions in mumbai.

 ## Customization